 First check the calendar for the date, location and race times of the League race you intend to ride in.

 Get to the venue in plenty of time to allow for entry and signing on, getting changed and prepared, and then riding a couple of warm-up laps.

-Entry for Wessex League Events is payable on the day (except Basingstoke on 9th Dec).
+Entry for Wessex League Events is payable on the day (although some events allow online pre-entry).

-Entry fees vary between events but is typically about £12 for adults, £5 for Under 16s, and free or £1 for Under 12s.
+Entry fees vary between events but is typically about £15 for adults, £6 for Under 16s, and £2 for Under 12s.

 If you are not a British Cycling Member then you will also have to pay an additional day-licence levy of £3.00 as all races are run under British Cycling regulations.
 It is recommended you take out British Cycling membership which starts from £15.00 for Bronze membership.
 This will include the provisional licence which is sufficient to participate in local and league level cyclo-cross races.
 Membership includes many other benefits as described on their website.